 Taylor returned to San Antonio and started a new job with the city.
 Later in 1998, she married Rodney Taylor.
 After working in San Antonio Housing and Community Development Department for six years, Taylor found a position with Merced Housing of Texas, a private affordable housing agency.
 During this time, Taylor also sat on several committees and boards, including the San Antonio City Planning Commission, the Urban Renewal Agency board, and the Haven for Hope board.

-In 2009 at the age of thirty-nine, Taylor ran for the District 2 City Council seat and won her election.
+In 2009 at the age of thirty-nine, Taylor ran for the District 2 City Council seat and won.
 Taylor, the daughter of Pentecostal parents, was decidedly conservative on many issues.
 For example, she voted against a proposed city ordinance which would have protected gay rights in the city.

 She was reelected to the City Council in 2011 and 2013.
 Her career, however, made a dramatic turn when President Barack Obama appointed then San Antonio mayor, Julian Castro, to his cabinet as U.S. Secretary of Housing and Urban Development.
 The San Antonio City Council then selected Taylor to complete Castro’s unexpired term.
 With that appointment, Taylor became the first black woman and only the second woman to serve as mayor of the city.

 Taylor stood for election as mayor in 2015.
 In a crowded field, neither she nor the other leading candidate, Leticia Van de Putte, a liberal Latina, won the majority in the May 9 election.
 In the subsequent run-off on June 13, Taylor claimed a majority of the votes, primarily on the strength of the Republican-leaning coalition that backed her.
-She became the first elected African American mayor of San Antonio in a city where the majority of the population is Latino and blacks comprise only 7 percent of the city’s residents.
+She became the first elected African American mayor of San Antonio in a city where the majority of the population is Latino, and African Americans comprise only seven percent of the city’s residents.